AvianNetwork/avian-docs/docs/index.md

 !!! note

-    These documations are still under heavy work and is subject to change.
+    These documents are still under heavy work and is subject to change.

 ## Welcome to Avian Network!
 ### What is Avian?